Homotopy types of topological stacks of categories

 The original formulation of Quillen's Theorem A has the hypothesis that a family of spaces, indexed by a set, are each contractible.
 If one writes this down verbatim for topological categories, the hypothesis turns into ``such and such a map has contractible fibres", which isn't even sufficient to tell us that a map of topological spaces is a (weak) homotopy equivalence.

 Instead of having contractible fibres, the map of interest is required to be \emph{shrinkable}: it has a section that is also a fibrewise homotopy inverse.
-Shrinkability is thus a continuous version of a family of spaces being contractible.
-This adjustment only affects the last part of the proof, and indeed most of the current proof is writing down the `internal' (in $\Top$) version of the first part of Quillen's proof from \cite{Quillen_73}.
+Shrinkability is thus the suitable continuous version of a family of spaces being contractible.
+This adjustment only affects the last part of the proof, and indeed most of the current proof is carefully setting up the `internal' (to the category of topological spaces) version of the first part of Quillen's proof from \cite{Quillen_73}.

 Let $f\colon X \to Y$ be functor between well-pointed topological categories (Definition~\ref{well-pointed}).
-We introduce a topological category $Y_0 \sl f$ (Definition~\ref{slice_category}) that is analogous to a union of the homotopy fibres of $f$.
-There is a canonical functor $\rho\colon Y_0\sl f \to \disc(Y_0)$, where $\disc(Y_0)$ denotes the category with objects $Y_0$ and only identity arrows.
+We introduce a topological category $Y_0 \sl f$ (Definition~\ref{slice_category}) that is analogous to a union of the lax fibres of $f$.
+There is a canonical functor $\rho\colon Y_0\sl f \to \disc(Y_0)$, where $\disc(Y_0)$ denotes the topological category with objects $Y_0$ and only identity arrows.